-Strictly speaking, and in customary parlance, “immigration restriction” means constraining movement into an area, not movement out, but in actual practice restrictions on exit often have similar effects to restrictions on entry.
+Strictly speaking, and in customary parlance, “immigration restriction” means constraining movement into an area, not movement out, but in actual practice restrictions on exit often have effects similar to restrictions on entry.
 Either can suffice to curtail trans-jurisdictional relocation.
 The freedom to leave a country (a human right enshrined in Article 13 of the 1948 UN Declaration of Human Rights) has limited efficacy unless it is combined with an ability to enter some other country, and vice versa.

 Berlin, like Germany itself, was divided into occupation zones at the end of the Second World War in 1945.
-The Berlin Wall was erected in early 1960s by the rulers of the state of East Germany (also known also by its German acronym, DDR, or sometimes its English translation, GDR) in order to prevent people from crossing out of what had been the Soviet zone of the city, and into the British, French and American zones.
-Such an insurmountable barrier, however, would have been equally effective at stopping that sort of movement had it been constructed by western zone administrators in order to prevent crossings in.
+The Berlin Wall was erected in the early 1960s by the rulers of the state of East Germany (also known also by its German acronym, DDR, or sometimes its English translation, GDR) in order to prevent people from crossing out of what had been the Soviet zone of the city, and into the British, French and American zones.
+Such an insurmountable barrier, however, might have been equally effective at stopping that sort of movement had it been constructed by western zone administrators in order to prevent crossings in.
 Although not generally expected at the time, the fall of the Berlin Wall, in November of 1989, led less than eleven months later to the disappearance of East Germany as a state.

-The opening words of East Germany’s national anthem envisaged a united German fatherland, “rising out of ruins” of the Second World War.
-With logical consistency, the anthem was retired in 1990 when its country was peacefully absorbed by its larger and more prosperous western counterpart, thereby by establishing that united Germany.
+The words of East Germany’s national anthem envisaged a united German fatherland, “rising out of ruins” of the Second World War.
+With logical consistency, the anthem was retired in 1990 when its country was peacefully absorbed by its larger and more prosperous western counterpart, thereby establishing that united Germany.
 The rebuilding out of ruins was facilitated by unruined skills of a labor force marked by east-to-west migration.

 Winston Churchill, Fulton, Missouri, March 5, 1946